Emerging music stars

 The dynamic exuberance dating back to when Country Stampede was a still-flourishing music festival came in large measure from rising stars destined for the road to stardom.
 Rising the charts, destined for stardom but not quite ascending that launchpad to full-fledged fame and widely-hailed celebrity.

 One indubitable instance reaches back to the festival’s roots.
 LeAnn Rimes was a precocious 14-year-old when she performed at Stampede No. 2 with another mega-powered group known as Alabama, long entrenched by then (1997).
-No doubt, Stampede fans make the Manhattan pilgrimage to see superstars like Alabama, Alan Jackson, Tim McGraw, Kenny Chesney and Keith Urban.
+No doubt, Stampede fans make the usual Manhattan pilgrimage (Topeka in 2019) to see superstars like Alabama, Alan Jackson, Tim McGraw, Kenny Chesney and Keith Urban.

 That much hasn't changed.
 The "semi-unknowns" give fans a giddy gumption about these multi-performer concerts like Stampede.